Euler diagram: Euler diagrams in the era of Venn

+Modern use of Euler diagrams

+In the 1990s, Euler diagrams were developed as a logical system.
+The cognitive advantages of the diagrams soon became apparent.
+The diagrams were therefore not only used as set diagrams, but have since been used in many different ways and functions in computer science including artificial intelligence and software engineering, information technology, bioscience, medicine, economics, statistics and many other fields, and their philosophy and history have been discussed.
+In 2000, the conference series The Theory and Application on Diagrams: An International Conference Series began, which regularly addresses current research on Euler diagrams, among other topics.

 Relation between Euler and Venn diagrams

 Venn diagrams are a more restrictive form of Euler diagrams.
 A Venn diagram must contain all 2n logically possible zones of overlap between its n curves, representing all combinations of inclusion/exclusion of its constituent sets.
 Regions not part of the set are indicated by coloring them black, in contrast to Euler diagrams, where membership in the set is indicated by overlap as well as color.
 When the number of sets grows beyond 3 a Venn diagram becomes visually complex, especially compared to the corresponding Euler diagram.
 The difference between Euler and Venn diagrams can be seen in the following example.
 Take the three sets:

 The Euler and the Venn diagrams of those sets are:

 In a logical setting, one can use model-theoretic semantics to interpret Euler diagrams, within a universe of discourse.
 In the examples below, the Euler diagram depicts that the sets Animal and Mineral are disjoint since the corresponding curves are disjoint, and also that the set Four Legs is a subset of the set of Animals.
 The Venn diagram, which uses the same categories of Animal, Mineral, and Four Legs, does not encapsulate these relationships.
 Traditionally the emptiness of a set in Venn diagrams is depicted by shading in the region.
 Euler diagrams represent emptiness either by shading or by the absence of a region.

 Often a set of well-formedness conditions are imposed; these are topological or geometric constraints imposed on the structure of the diagram.
 For example, connectedness of zones might be enforced, or concurrency of curves or multiple points might be banned, as might tangential intersection of curves.
 In the adjacent diagram, examples of small Venn diagrams are transformed into Euler diagrams by sequences of transformations; some of the intermediate diagrams have concurrency of curves.
 However, this sort of transformation of a Venn diagram with shading into an Euler diagram without shading is not always possible.
 There are examples of Euler diagrams with 9 sets that are not drawable using simple closed curves without the creation of unwanted zones since they would have to have non-planar dual graphs.